 You can sign up for Medicare during your Initial Enrollment Period.

-This period starts 3 months before you turn 65 and ends 3 months after.
+This window starts 3 months before you turn 65 and wraps up 3 months after.

-You can apply online, by phone, or at your local Social Security office.
+You can apply online, call, or visit your local Social Security office—whichever works best for you.

 What steps should I take to sign up for Medicare when I’m about to turn 65?